 Moving into brand new premises in Freeman’s Bay was an opportunity to rethink the way business units within AA Insurance worked and interacted.

 “We had pretty much outgrown our old building,’ says Malama Caskie, Property and Facilities Manager, AA Insurance .
-“We’d been unable to do anything innovative with our current workspace other than replace some furniture.
+“We’d been unable to do anything innovative with our current workspace other than replace some office furniture.
 It was time for a change and to spread our wings.”

-The company engaged Stack Interiors to design the top three floors of its new home in the seven-level Sale Street building—stipulating SmartSpace as the main furniture supplier.
+The company engaged Stack Interiors to design the top three floors of its new home in the seven-level Sale Street building—stipulating SmartSpace as the main office furniture supplier.
 SmartSpace had worked with AA Insurance previously on a trial fit-out for its HR team.
 With the success of that project, and SmartSpace’s good working relationship with Stack, AA Insurance expected a seamless process.
 That’s exactly what they got.

 “We saw it as an opportunity to do something different,” says Malama.
-“We wanted to create an environment that was collaborative, light and airy, with furniture to fit the purpose.
+“We wanted to create an environment that was collaborative, light and airy, with office furniture to fit the purpose.
 Nothing way over the top, but a really nice, professional feel.
 And it has worked wonders for our staff engagement.”

 That was evident in the May 2018 Best Places to Work survey, in which AA Insurance participates annually.
 This year, engagement scores had improved significantly from the previous year

-“We had really positive feedback around the environment that we’ve created, through the design and our furniture choices,” says Malama.
+“We had really positive feedback around the environment that we’ve created, through the design and our office furniture choices,” says Malama.

 SmartSpace Managing Director, James Dodunksi, puts that down to the smart people in charge of the project for the insurer, and SmartSpace’s ability to interpret the company’s vision to achieve the optimal work environment.